louiss0/slim-route-registry/README.md

 ### [Method Middleware](#sections)

-When it comes to putting middleware in a route you must use the `UseMiddleware` attribute or the following attributes on a controller:
+When it comes to putting middleware in a route you must use a class that implements the Middleware interface as a attribute or the following attributes on a controller:

 ```php